 1/3 cup finely diced candied ginger, optional

-Preheat oven to 375 F. Pour some granulated sugar into a small bowl.
-Roll dough into 1″ balls.
-Roll in granulated sugar and arrange on baking sheets lined with parchment paper.
-Bake in oven until set and crinkled on top, 12-15 minutes.
+Preheat the oven to 375°F. Pour some granulated sugar into a small bowl.
+Roll dough into 1 1/2 inch balls, then in the sugar.
+Arrange on baking sheets lined with parchment paper and gently flatten.
+Bake in oven until set and crinkled on top, 12 to 15 minutes.
 Remove and cool.

 These are beautiful, Lynda!
 Might have to make these now………………………..